-A Turkish court has again blocked access to the popular video-sharing Web site YouTube because of clips allegedly insulting the country's founding father.
+A Turkish court has again blocked access to the popular video-sharing Web site YouTube because of clips allegedly insulting the

 It was the second time Turkey banned the site because of clips deemed disrespectful to Mustafa Kemal Ataturk.
-It is illegal in Turkey to insult the revered figure, whose portrait still hangs in nearly all government offices nearly 70 years after his
+It is illegal in Turkey to insult the revered figure, whose portrait still hangs in nearly all government offices nearly 70 years after

 Users trying to access the Web site from Turkey were met with notices in English and Turkish saying it was banned under an Ankara court order issued Jan.
 17.

 It was not clear how long the current ban would last.

 Today we got a letter from the head of the number one Turkish atheist site which has been removed by the Turkish government

 twice.
 Once under the original domain and again under another domain.
 Unfortunately, the owner is unable to fight this in court because to do so, he would have to identify himself which, if you're familiar, will end up resulting in his head being

 chopped off by the peaceful and loving Muslims who work for Allah.
 If you speak Turkish and you are an atheist please support this site:

 Ateizm.org , the most prominent non-profit Turkish web site on atheism and religions was closed for the second time in December 2007, under orders from a Turkish court.
 Ateizm.org was established in 2000 by three young Turkish atheists who devoted

 themselves to the enlightenment of Turkish people.
 Ateizm.org hosts an online discussion board named Ateistforum